 Oxford and Cambridge Mock Preparation Day

-We welcomed students from The Charter School who were applying to Oxford and Cambridge to attend our Oxford and Cambridge Preparation Day.
+We welcomed students from The Charter School and the London Academy of Excellence, Tottenham who were applying to Oxford and Cambridge to attend our Oxford and Cambridge Preparation Day.
 The students received mock interviews, advice on preparing for admissions tests and had the opportunity to attend talks on gap years and life at university.
 Scientists heard lectures from Dr Natalie Roberts from Médecins Sans Frontières and from Professor Jon Butterworth (Head of Physics at UCL).

 At Alleyn's School we have a great deal of experience in advising sixth formers on their applications to Oxford and Cambridge and are lucky to have a number of staff with the expertise and experience to offer insight into the challenges that students will face when they go for an interview.